Online investments

 Observe the following preventive measures before using an online investment website.

-• Remember that the risk of loosing your entire investment is greater than your chance of making a profit.
+- Remember that the risk of losing a significant part, or even all, of your investment is very high compared with the chance of making a sustainable profit.